Collagen

 Price distribution

-category hydrolyzed Chicken Sternal Cartilage extract (2) 92
+hydrolyzed Chicken Sternal Cartilage extract (2)92

 This form is derived from chicken sternal cartilage and undergoes hydrolysis to break down the collagen into smaller, more easily absorbed peptides.
 It is rich in Type II collagen, which is the main structural component of articular cartilage.
 It also naturally contains other beneficial compounds like chondroitin sulfate and hyaluronic acid, which are crucial for joint lubrication and shock absorption.